bootdotdev/blog/content/backend/backend-engineer-vs-data-engineer.md

 Backend engineers seem to need a wide variety of skills.

-At that role, you’ll need to know how to:
+In that role, you’ll need to know how to:

 * Construct all the back-end functionality for a website, and make it efficient
 * Use frameworks to build service software and integrate APIs and cloud computing